Shpatii/medical-agent/README.md

 1. Run this command on terminal first:
 "Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy z"

-2.Start Venv Folder (if needed , if you see a venv folder then just skip this step) "python -m venv venv"
+2.Start Venv Folder (if needed , if you see a venv folder then delete it and downloand it again) "python -m venv venv"

 3. Now run this command: